Skip to main content

 4. How your data is stored and who can access it

 All data is stored in Cloudflare D1, a SQLite-based database that runs on Cloudflare's global infrastructure.
 Traffic to and from the site is encrypted in transit over HTTPS.
 Data at rest is protected by Cloudflare's standard infrastructure-level controls.
-We do not operate our own encryption layer on top of that, and we will not claim to.

 5. The community tracker and sheet writeback